 Take the cards and shuffle in anyway that you are used to!
 Now is the time to truly focus on the question you want answered!
 Shuffle the deck very well and make sure to pay attention to any cards that keep standing out or jumping out of the deck.
 After you have shuffled the cards.

-Lay them in a unified stack on the cloth and pick up any amount of cards you see fit and “split/cut” the deck.
+Lay them in a single stack on the cloth and pick up any amount of cards you see fit from this stack and “split/cut” the deck.
 Lay those cards to the side and pick up the stack that is left and place it on top of the second stack.

 3. Dealing the Cards & Imagery